grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 Create a Univariate Choropleth {#create-a-univariate-choropleth}
 ------------------------------

-First, let's create a standard (univariate) choropleth map based on the average income alone, i.e. the `mean` variable.
+First, let’s create a standard (univariate) choropleth map based on the average income alone, i.e. the `mean` variable.

 Without going into much detail, this is basically the same process as in the 2016 blog post, detailed in the [respective